KohaILS/koha-manual-zh-cn/source/circulation.rst

 are no holds on the item.

 Next is an option to not decrease the loan length based on holds.
-This overrides the :ref:`decreaseLoanHighHolds` system preference.
+This overrides the :ref:`decreaseLoanHighHolds <decreaseloanhighholds-preferences-label>` system preference.

 If you're allowing the :ref:`checkout of items on site <onsitecheckouts-label>` to patrons (these are usually items that are not for loan that you would